-Figure 5: Predicted take-up of high-speed broadband by constituency coverage and demographics over this period.27 Whilst Northern Ireland remains the region with lowest take-up of high-speed broadband in 2040 at 76%, the Southeast is the highest at 84%.
-Wales and Scotland - both lower than any English region in 2022 - are forecast to have a higher take-up than both Yorkshire and The Humber and the Northeast in 2040; while the Southwest is forecast to have the highest increase in take-up driven in a large part by its greater coverage of high-speed broadband.
+Table 4 aggregates our constituency analysis to the regional level, again showing that the increased take-up between 2022 and 2040 is not spread uniformly across the UK, reflecting both changes to coverage and demographics over this period.27 Whilst Northern Ireland remains the region with lowest take-up of high-speed broadband in 2040 at 76%, the Southeast is the highest at 84%.
+Wales and Scotland - both lower than any English region in 2022 - are forecast to have a higher take-up than both Yorkshire and The Humber and the Northeast in 2040; whilst the Southwest is forecast to have the highest increase in take-up driven in a large part by its greater coverage of high-speed broadband.